gillet-thomas/G3D-ViT/README.md

 _3D visualization of the class activation map (attention) generated by G3DViT._

-Multiple dataset configurations were created, varying the overall cube size (grid size), the size of the target cube, and the ViT patch size.
-Additionally, a noise parameter was introduced to change the background values (everywhere except in the target cube), allowing to analyse how the attention responds in more heterogeneous or noisy environments.
+Multiple dataset configurations were created, varying the overall cube size (**grid size**), the size of the **target cube**, and the ViT **patch size**.
+Additionally, a **noise** parameter was introduced to change the background values (everywhere except in the target cube), allowing to analyse how the attention responds in more heterogeneous or noisy environments.

 For both classification tasks (in the aligned cube setup), it was observed that setting the ViT patch size equal to (or a divisor of) the target cube size consistently failed.
 A likely reason is that Vision Transformers perform best when patches contain complex textures, edges, or varying patterns—features that help the model learn meaningful embeddings.
 When the patch size matches the target cube, patches become overly homogeneous (e.g., all background or all target), making it difficult for the model to distinguish between them.
-In contrast, when patch sizes are larger than the target or misaligned with it (i.e., the patch partially overlaps the target boundary), the resulting input has richer, more informative spatial variation—leading to more reliable learning and attention localization.
+In contrast, when patch sizes are larger than the target or misaligned with it (i.e., the patch partially overlaps the target boundary), the resulting input has richer, more meaningful spatial variations leading to more a reliable localization of the attention.

 ![Mock Dataset Example](results/not_aligned/DatasetGradCAM_40grid_5cube_5patch_0noise.png)
 *GradCAM results with a grid size of 40, 0 noise, and a patch size equal to the target cube size (8).
 The cubes are not aligned in this setup.*

-Tests were also conducted by changing the value of the target cube from 1 to other values, and no difference was observed in the results of the gradcam.
+Tests were also conducted by changing the **value of the target cube** from 1 to other values, and no difference was observed in the results of the gradcam.

-Another finding was that GradCAM performs better when the patches are smaller than the target cube.
+Another finding was that GradCAM performs better when the **patches are smaller** than the target cube.
 This makes sense, as having a patch larger than the regions being captured leads to less precise localization, making it harder for the model to focus on the specific areas of interest.

 <table align="center" style="border-collapse: collapse;">
   <tr>